rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 By aligning the two types of secondary declension with the union of all modifier types demonstrated here, adjectives, quantifiers, spatial modifiers, determiners and genitive forms, we can arrive at the description in table (4.66).
-In discussions with speakers of some Sura dialects and the Alatyr'-Kozlovka-Mokshalei vernacular of Batushevo, I have attested both strategies of secondary declension marking in adjectives and spatial modifiers alike (personal information, 1997–2009.)
+In discussions with speakers of some Sura dialects and the Alatyrʹ-Kozlovka-Mokshalei vernacular of Batushevo, I have attested both strategies of secondary declension marking in adjectives and spatial modifiers alike (personal information, 1997–2009.)
 Table 4.66